nexalign

 Also: AI Act Art.
 43, EU AI Act Konformitätsbewertung

 Procedure to demonstrate that a high-risk AI system complies with the EU AI Act before being placed on the market or put into service.
-Mandatory for all Annex III high-risk systems from 2 August 2026.
+Mandatory for all Annex III high-risk systems from 2 December 2027 (postponed from the original 2 August 2026 by the Digital Omnibus, Regulation (EU) 2026/1744).

 The AI Act distinguishes two conformity assessment routes: internal control (Annex VI) for most Annex III applications and assessment by a notified body (Annex VII) only for biometric identification systems and Annex I products.
 Self-assessment is therefore the rule, not the exception.